 The golden rule of convoy travel is to leave plenty of space between the vehicles.

-A safe distance between cars is 2 seconds; however this should be extended to at least 4 seconds for heavy vehicles or or vehicles towing a caravan or trailer.
+A safe distance between cars on the highway is 2 seconds; however this should be extended to at least 4 seconds for heavy vehicles or or vehicles towing a caravan or trailer.

 Check to see if there is a second vehicle that is also overtaking.
 If so, leave extra space for them.

-Queensland laws state that vehicles (this includes caravan and tow vehicle) over 7.5 meters must have a distance of at least 60 meters between following vehicles increasing to 200 meters if in an area used by road trains.
+Queensland laws state that vehicles (this includes caravan and tow vehicle) over 7.5 metres must have a distance of at least 60 meters between following vehicles increasing to 200 metres if in an area used by road trains.

 One truck driver tells of when he came up behind 6 caravan’s following in convoy together that had not left any safe distance between them for other vehicles to overtake.
 They were travelling at approx. 70-80 km per hour in a 100km zone on the open highway out western Queensland.
 It took him an extra hour to get home and that was an extra hour out of his regulated 14 hour legal driving allowance.
 He nearly didn’t get home to his family before he had to stop, by law, for his regulated rest break.

-There is no other word for it; it is just pain ‘ignorant’ and a frustration for ALL road users.
+This situation is a frustration for ALL road users.